-At what age do they become president.
-State security agencies.
-The Phenomenon of Putin's Russia
+At what age do you become president?
+State security bodies.
+The phenomenon of Putin's Russia

 Vladimir Putin was born on October 7, 1952 in Leningrad.
-“I come from a simple family, and I have lived this life for a very long time, almost all of my conscious life.
-I lived like a private normal person, and I always keep this connection,” recalls Putin.
+“I come from a simple family, and I lived this life for a very long time, almost all of my conscious life.
+I lived like a private normal person, and I always maintain this connection,” Putin recalls.

 Mother Maria Ivanovna

-Vladimir Putin's mother, Maria Ivanovna Shelomova, was a very gentle, benevolent person.
+Vladimir Putin's mother, Maria Ivanovna Shelomova, was a very gentle, friendly person.

 “We lived modestly.
-Therefore, cabbage soup, cutlets were made, and here are pancakes.
-And on Sundays and holidays, my mother baked pies with cabbage, with meat, with rice and cheesecakes, very tasty, ”Putin says.
+That's why we made cabbage soup, cutlets, and then pancakes.
+And on Sundays and holidays, my mother baked pies with cabbage, meat, rice and cheesecakes, very tasty,” says Putin.

-Mom did not approve of his decision to practice judo.
-“Every time I went to training, she said: “I went to fight again.”
-The situation was corrected by his coach, who came home and told his parents what he was doing, what successes he had achieved, after which the attitude towards this sport in the family changed.
+His mother did not approve of his decision to practice judo.
+“Every time I went to training, she said: “I went to my own fight again.”
+The situation was corrected by his coach, who came home and told his parents what he was doing, what successes he had achieved, after which the attitude towards playing this sport in the family changed.

 Mom baked pies with cabbage, meat, rice and cheesecakes, very tasty.